hoopscript/Hoopscript/README.md

-# hoopscript
+# Hoopscript
 A programming language for basketball offense.
+A dynamic way of building offensive plays.